JohnSwiftC/lazyhttp/README.md

 An easy library to handle stream objects (TcpStream, TlsStream, etc) transferring HTTP data.
 Includes a function to parse and return an object representing the request.

-> This library does not handle networking or responding.
+This library does not handle networking or responding.
 This is really intended to remove a snippet of code that I find myself copying and pasting over and over again.

+**Important:** This library does not handle content encodings.
+This library will also only accept bodies if they are sent with a `Content-Length` header.

 # Example